 The Grey Partridges are a pleasure to find.
 There were several coveys in the area.
-They are fairly common this far north but I had never seen one.
-Since I have been singing 🎼 “and a partridge in a pear tree” ♫ every Christmas since I was a kid it was a pleasure to actually have a picture in my mind of how they really act and what they look like.
+These were new to me.
+They are fairly common this far north although I had never seen one.
+I have been singing 🎼 “and a partridge in a pear tree” ♫ every Christmas since I was a kid.
+It was a pleasure to actually have a picture in my mind of what they look like.
+Seeing them in action was a pleasure.
 They seemed quite similar to our quail being in groups running around on the ground (missed any in pear trees!).
-I was fortunate enough to have had the opportunity bring a pair of Zeiss Victory SF 10×42 Binoculars with me for review.
-For now all I will say is “WOW, The views through these binoculars are incredible”.
+I was fortunate enough to have had the opportunity to bring a pair of Zeiss Victory SF 10×42 Binoculars with me for review.
+For now, all I will say is “WOW, The views through these binoculars are incredible”.
 Continue reading →

 When the dog days of summer become the birding doldrums, some birders turn to other flying creatures.
 The most accessible of these are butterflies, dragonflies, and damselflies, all of which require binoculars with excellent close focus.
 It was unusual recently that a birder birding San Timoteo Creek in Redlands, Riverside County, CA discovered a pair of Filigree Skimmer dragonflies (Pseudoleon superbus).
 As the species has only recorded twice before in California, we went to take a look.
 Continue reading →